 - a.
 Hair, beards, and sideburns must be neatly groomed and clean. - b.
 Hair, beards, and sideburns must present a professional appearance and not interfere with your ability to perform all duties. - c.
-Fragrances (colognes, perfumes, and lotions) should be kept to a minimum or not worn so as to not offend those you come in contact with. - d.
-Visible body piercing jewelry (such as eye, nose, lip or tongue) is prohibited from being worn while representing the OSU Athletic Training Program.
+Fragrances (colognes, perfumes, and lotions) should be kept to a minimum or not worn to not offend those you come in contact with. - d.
+Visible body piercing jewelry (such as eye, nose, lip, or tongue) should be non-obtrusive while representing the OSU Athletic Training Program.
 An exception is made for pierced ears.
-Earrings shall be of a conservative nature.
-The Athletic Training Student should not wear earrings that have potential to cause personal injury or interfere with functions that need to be performed.
-Tattoos or body art should be covered while serving as an OSU Athletic Training Student.
+Earrings shall be conservative.
+The Athletic Training Student should not wear earrings that have the potential to cause personal injury or interfere with functions that need to be performed.